Criminal Regulatory & Environmental

 Mark also represents fire services after the deaths of fire fighters.
 This includes:

-- Greater Manchester Fire & Rescue Service, in a five week inquest into the death of a fire fighter at Paul’s Hair World, listed in April 2016 before the Coroner for Greater Manchester.
+- Greater Manchester Fire and Rescue Service, in a five week inquest into the death of a fire fighter at Paul’s Hair World, listed in April 2016 before the Coroner for Greater Manchester.

-Mark is regularly instructed to advise and represent companies and directors in trading standards and licensing matters.
+Mark is regularly instructed to advise and represent companies and directors in trading standards, food safety and licensing matters.

 Mark has throughout his 20 years of practice specialised in serious crime and continues to be instructed in such cases where a junior is required with experience, an attention to detail and proven ability.